deephaven/benchmark/docs/CollectedResults.md

-# Benchmark Collected Results
+# Collected Results

 Running Benchmark tests in an IDE produces results in a directory structure in the current (working) directory.
-Running the same tests from the command line through the deephaven-benchmark uber jar yields the same directory structure for each run while accumulating the data from repeated runs instead of overwriting it.
+Running the same tests from the command line through the deephaven-benchmark uber-jar yields the same directory structure for each run while accumulating the data from repeated runs instead of overwriting it.

 ### Example IDE-driven Directory Structure